-But honestly, I can't tell you if the dining plan is a good value.
+Honestly, I can't just come out and tell you if the dining plan is a good value.
 Really it all depends on each person's individual budget and tastes.
-It takes a lot of homework to decide if the dining plan is worth getting by looking at menus.
-(Where is my calculator?!)
+It takes a lot of homework to decide if the dining plan is worth getting and I suggest doing homework by looking at menus.
+Updated menus and prices can be found at The Mouse For Less (Now, where is my calculator?!)

-Also, if you like this article, I shamelessly ask that you spread the word!
-Share it on Twitter or Facebook...pin the photos on Pintrest...hit up the Google + emblem...just let others know about us here!
+If you like this article, I shamelessly ask that you spread the word!
+Share it on Twitter or Facebook...pin the photos on Pinterest...hit up the Google + emblem...just let others know about us here!